awsdocs/amazon-s3-userguide/doc_source/S3OutpostsGSCLIJava.md

 ## Step three: Create an endpoint<a name="S3OutpostsGSCreateEndpoint"></a>

-To route requests to an S3 on Outposts access point, you must create and configure an S3 on Outposts endpoint\.
+To route requests to an Amazon S3 on Outposts access point, you must create and configure an S3 on Outposts endpoint\.
 Each virtual private cloud \(VPC\) on your Outpost can have one associated endpoint\.
 For more information about endpoint quotas, see [ S3 on Outposts network requirements](S3OnOutpostsRestrictionsLimitations.md#S3OnOutpostsConnectivityRestrictions)\.
 You must create these endpoints to be able to access your Outposts buckets and perform object operations\.
 For more information, see [Endpoints](S3OutpostsWorkingBuckets.md#S3OutpostsEP)\.

 These examples show you how to create an endpoint using the AWS CLI and the SDK for Java\.
 For more information about permissions required to create and manage endpoints, see [Permissions for S3 on Outposts endpoints](S3OutpostsIAM.md#S3OutpostsEndpointPermissions)\.